Summit-Sailors/EZPZ/README.md

 - **Type-Safe Development**: Build Polars plugins with type checking
 - **Amazing IDE Experience**: Enjoy autocompletion and error detection
 - **Easy Distribution**: Publish plugins that integrate seamlessly with the ecosystem
+- **Plugin Registry**: Register your plugins for easy discovery by users

 ### For Data Scientists

 - **Extended Functionality**: Access powerful extensions like technical analysis
+- **Plugin Discovery**: Easily find and install community plugins
 - **Familiar Interface**: Work with enhanced Polars using the same API patterns
 - **Performance**: Benefit from Rust-powered implementations